A professional live-in care service

 The Care Quality Commission (CQC) is tasked with making these checks – talking to staff, patients and visitors and observing how we conduct ourselves in our daily work.

-Fantastic findings from the Care Quality Commission
+Findings from the Care Quality Commission